ucsf-wynton/wynton-website-hpc/docs/hpc/myaccount/unlock-account.md

 ## Instructions for unlocking your account

-If the only reason your account was locked was because of a recently expired password (less than 30 days ago), you can reset it by sending email to [wynton-password@ucsf.edu](mailto:wynton-password@ucsf.edu).
+If the only reason your account was locked was because of a recently expired password (less than 30 days ago), you can reset it by sending email to [{{ site.cluster.email_support }}].

 Otherwise, you'll need to unlock your account via ServiceNow.
 Do not send an email to Wynton support - they can only